plotly/plotly.github.io/_posts/fundamentals/2015-05-11-how-to-sign-up-to-plotly.md

   <tbody>
    <tr>
     <td>
-      Switch to "SIGN UP" tab in the modal that appears and fill in your email address, desired username, and the password.
+      Switch to the "SIGN UP" tab in the modal that appears and fill in your email address, desired username, and the password.
       <p >
       - Please note that the username cannot be modified once the account is created.
       </p>
-      After filling the credentials, click on the "SIGN UP" button.
+      After filling in the credentials, click on the "SIGN UP" button.
       <p >
       - You can also sign up using Facebook, Twitter, GitHub or Google+.
       </p>